 More on the theory and background has been written by others.
+An example of integrating flashcards into an intensive learning system for theorems and mathematics is here.

 Here are some practical notes for my own personal usage.